If you recently noticed a change in your authentication settings

 Two-step verification adds a second login step to your managed users’ Atlassian accounts by requiring them to enter a 6-digit code in addition to their password when they log in.
-The second step helps keep their account secure even if the password is compromised.
-When account logins are secure, then your organization's products and resources are safer.
+The second step keeps their account secure even if the password is compromised.

-Each user enables two-step verification on their Atlassian account themselves.
-They can either install a verification app (such as Google Authenticator, Authy, or Duo) on their smartphone, or choose to get the 6-digit code by text (SMS) message.
-When they log in, they check the verification app, or a text message, for a 6-digit code that they enter at the second step.
+Each user enables two-step verification for their Atlassian account.
+They can install a login verification app (such as Google Authenticator, Authy, or Duo) on their phone or choose to get the 6-digit code via text.
+When users log in, they check the login verification app, or text, for a 6-digit code that they enter at the second step.
 Read about how users enable two-step verification.

-When you enforce two-step verification, you make it mandatory for your users to enable two-step verification on their accounts – they won't be able to log in to your Atlassian cloud products until they do so.
+When you enforce two-step verification, you require your users to enable two-step verification on their accounts – they won't be able to log in to your Atlassian Cloud products until they do so.